What Every Business Should Know About Their Website

 Who are the gatekeepers for this information at your company?
 If you needed to move hosts, who has the above access?
 Is one person the sole gatekeeper for all of your company’s website information?
 What happens if something happens to that person or something is needed when they aren’t available?

 I’d highly recommend making sure all of this information is handy and multiple people at your business know how to access it.
-That way, if something comes up at the sole gatekeeper is sick, out with a family emergency, unavailable for any reason, etc., it doesn’t put unnecessary stress on that person during the time to track down information or roadblock crucial tasks from getting done.
+That way, if something comes up and the sole gatekeeper is sick, out with a family emergency, unavailable for any reason, etc., it doesn’t put unnecessary stress on that person during the time to track down information or roadblock crucial tasks from getting done.